 To better illustrate how the BRRRR method works, David Green, co-host of the BiggerPockets podcast and real estate investor, offers an example:

-“In a hypothetical BRRRR deal, you would buy a fixer upper property for $60,000 that needs $40,000 of rehab work.
+“In a hypothetical BRRRR deal, you would buy a fixer-upper property for $60,000 that needs $40,000 of rehab work.
 Throw in the same $5,000 for closing costs and you end up with a total of $105,000, all in.

-At a loan-to-value ratio of 75%, if the property appraises for $135,000 once it’s rehabbed and rented out, you can refinance and recover $101,250 of the money you put in.
+At a loan-to-value ratio of 75 percent, if the property appraises for $135,000 once it’s rehabbed and rented out, you can refinance and recover $101,250 of the money you put in.
 This means you only left $3,750 in the property, significantly less than the $50,000 you would have invested in the traditional model.
 The beauty of this is even though I pulled out almost all of my capital, I still added enough equity to the deal that I’m not over-leveraged.
 In this example, you’d have about $30,000 in equity still left in the property, a healthy cushion.”

 Many real estate investors have found great success using the BRRRR strategy.
 It can be an incredible way to build wealth in real estate, without having to put down a lot of upfront cash.
 BRRRR investing can work well for investors just starting out.
-Down the road, you should consider moving to a lower leverage, lower risk strategies, like the Rental Debt Snowball.